Rutland City Schools plans mentor program for middle school

 Bliss added the school district had the advantage of a cyber-youth club at the high school.

 Taylor said he and Bliss were working on an orientation.
-For now, he said volunteers should reach out to central office at 6 Church St., so educators can gauge the interest in supporting the program.
+For now, he said, volunteers should reach out to the central office at 6 Church St., so educators can gauge the interest in supporting the program.

 Having been open about his own background, including growing up without a father, Taylor said he hoped to see male volunteers.
 He said he believed many Rutland students were growing up like he did without a male role model.